Arlanthir/notes/devices/GameBoyZero/GameBoyZero.md

 dd bs=4M if=retropie-buster-4.6-rpi2_rpi3.img of=/dev/sdX conv=fsync
 ```

-Configure it with a keyboard and screen
+Configure it with a keyboard and screen.

 Keys:

+- Hold any button to skip a particular button.
+- Hotkey Enable is the equivalent of the Home button, to enable EmulationStation shortcuts.

 `TODO keys`